Discover the house at Greys Court

 History of Greys Court

 Find our more about the history of Greys Court with a talk by one of our volunteer experts.
-We usually have two talk opportunities in the Cromwellian building, at 11am and 12pm.
-The talks last for approximately 20 minutes, and tickets are avaliable from Vistor Reception on a first come, first served basis.
+We usually have a talk at 11am and 12pm, and these are subject to availability.
+The talks last for approximately 30 minutes, and tickets are avaliable from Vistor Reception on a first come, first served basis.

 Please note that due to a lack of space, and the delicacy of some objects in the house, mobility scooters and pushchairs cannot be taken into the house.
 Greys Court has a wheelchair available for use by visitors, but this will need to be pre-booked in advance.